 Notice that their “culture of status” was a big driving force away from their core values of Respect, Challenge, Achievement and Renewal.
 While a brand wants its customers to have Status, having a culture of status derailed Nokia's clear Performance Brand Core Value.

 Brand Core Values

 Nokia strayed from its internal core values as well as its Brand Core Value.
 That led to its demise.
 That’s why it’s important to not only understand what your BCV is but also be consistent with its application across all of your communications.
 That’s why we came up with ten BCVs to help with the process.
-The BCVs are rooted in Story Grid Genres because not only has Story Grid done a fantastic job of understanding how to tell if a story works, they have also quantified the process in a way that we’re going to borrow heavily from.

 A brief look at the ten BCV’s is provided below.
 These were chosen based on research we did using Machine Learning on the top brands according to Forbes.

 We’ll dig into each one separately and also focus more on the most common ones first Each BCV has a name and then the value spectrum that it goes between from negative (left) to positive (right).